List of Philippine Basketball Association champions: Championships by player

 The teams provided were the teams that the player were part of the championship roster.
+Bold denotes player in the PBA.

 Championships by coach

 Listed below are the coaches who won at least two PBA championships.
 Championships won from conferences shaded in gray above, such as Eric Altamirano's 1998 Centennial Cup and Rino Salazar's 1988 PBA-IBA Championship titles are not included in the table below.
 Both coaches otherwise would have won two titles each if those were included, instead of just one.